iveleckis/iveleckis/README.md

 👋 Hi, I’m @iveleckis

-Each project has demo or video representation.
+Almost every project has a demo or video representation.
 (Hint: take a look)